hwstar/HW-AC-Emeter/README.md

 Note that this procedure does not encompass using small power mode as recommended in the datasheet.

 There are 2 registers used for adjusting the reactive measurements.
-Lphi (0x24) which adjusts the phase angle and power factor, and QoffsetL (0x38) which adjusts reactive power (Qmean).
+Lphi (0x24) which adjusts the phase angle and power factor, and QoffsetL (0x38) which adjusts reactive power (Qmean) offset.
-Once the calibration procedure above is completed, Qmean can be calibrated by using the power triangle formula: Qmean = sqrt(Smean^2 - Pmean^2).
-Where Smean is the apparent power, and Pmean is the true power.
-Adjust QoffsetL until qmean matches the calculated value.
-Once QOffsetL is adjusted, then adjust Lphi to get the power factor to match a calibrated meter.
-You may have do do a few iterations to dial the reactive measurements in.
+Once the calibration procedure above is completed, adjust Lphi to get the power factor to match a calibrated meter.

 **Board Size**